-- Scenario 2: You want some users to be able to view the files, but not download to the computer.
-Just check off appropriate box and you are done!
+- Scenario 2: You want some users to be able to view the files, but not download them to the computer.
+Just check off the appropriate box and you are done!

-With that being said, here are few best practices associated with the changes:
+With that being said, here are a few best practices associated with the changes:

 Best Practice # 1: Never change or alter default SharePoint permission levels.

 If you really need to alter a permission level – DO NOT change the default one – create a new one instead.
 For example, say you alter a default permission level “Contribute” and remove the ability to delete files from it.
 That means that any library that utilizes this default permission level will inherit the change you made.
 That might mean disaster as users now won’t be able to delete files across the whole SharePoint footprint!